fullyuni/PasswdAPI/README.md

 # PasswdAPI
 This is Yunus Tezcan's submission for a code challenge from Brain Corp.

-A minimal HTTP service that exposes the user and group information on a UNIX-like system that is usually locked away in the UNIX /etc/passwd and /etc/groups files.
+The goal was to create a minimal HTTP service that exposes the user and group information on a UNIX-like system that is usually locked away in the UNIX /etc/passwd and /etc/groups files.

 This project is a .NET Core app written in C#.